Lambdanaut/zeighty/README.md

 =======

 Current status:
-  - CPU: 22/255 Opcodes implemented.
+  - CPU: 0/255 Opcodes implemented.
-  - MMU: 1/2 way implemented.
+  - MMU: Not way implemented.
   - Graphics: Not implemented.
   - Input: Not implemented.
   - Audio: Not implemented.